basithahamed/CISDebain11V1Tool/README.md

 # CISDebain11V1Tool
 This Tool Is to benchmark the CIS score of the Debain 11 v1 CIS
 # Still in Active Development
-# This works for 64 bit obly
+This works for 64 bit obly
+Make sure run as a root or give sudo privilege
 <br>
 Steps to Run the this tool